21 Newborn Winter Essentials Every Parent Will Actually Use

 Not to mention the fact that it won’t get forgotten at home – where your stroller goes, your footmuff goes too!

-21. Car seat blanket
+21. Car Seat Blanket

 Similarly, a car seat blanket can make trips out of the house way more comfortable.